Policies and Procedures

 - Return To Success program

-The Return to Success (RTS) program is a mandatory meeting series to be completed by any student returning from an academic suspension.
-This program is designed to connect returning students with a designated advisor that they will meet with for three individual meetings over the span of two semesters to review their standing and create a success plan for their return.
-All three meetings are required to be completed before the student can be finished with the program.
+The Return To Success (RTS) program is a mandatory intervention program to be completed by any student returning from an academic suspension.
+This program is designed to directly assist students in their return to academics and provide them support to reach their success.
+This program is comprised of two parts: an online module that students complete while away and then a three meeting series during the semester they return.
+Through the entirety of the program, students are connected with a designated advisor that assists in reviewing a student's standing and creating a success plan for their return.
+The online module and all three meetings are required to be completed before the student can be finished with the program.
 Students will receive communication about the program and the required materials to be completed via email to their masonlive email address.
-For questions about this program, please contact email@example.com.
+For questions about this program, please contact firstname.lastname@example.org.

 - Study Elsewhere

 Students are permitted to take courses elsewhere under unusual circumstances—these circumstances do not include scheduling convenience, commuting convenience, or financial (lower cost) reasons.
 Study elsewhere is meant to be completed when courses are unavailable at Mason.
 When seeking to enroll in credit courses at another collegiate institution concurrently, students enrolled at George Mason must submit a written request and receive pre-approval before taking the course or they may not receive transfer credit for course work taken at another institution (this rule also applies to courses taken through the consortium).
 For the form and more information please follow: Request to Take Courses Elsewhere.
 Submit this form and documentation to the Office of Student Success and Academic Services, Room 008 of Enterprise Hall.